-- a. looked after children, previously looked after children - b. children where recognised professional opinion, including medical reasons, shows that a child's circumstances present a particularly strong case for taking in the child, and that opinion is accepted by the academy. - c. for two-year olds only children who are entitled to early years funding for two-year-olds - d. siblings of pupils who are on the roll of the academy at the time of the application - e. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application, or who has been appointed to a vacant post for which there is a demonstrable skill shortage - f. children who live nearest to the academy measured by the straight-line distance from the child's home address to the academy's main entrance.
+- a. looked after children, previously looked after children - children where recognised professional opinion, including medical reasons, shows that a child's circumstances present a particularly strong case for taking in the child, and that opinion is accepted by the academy - c. for two-year olds only children who are eligible for disadvantage funding from Lincolnshire local authority because of their personal circumstances - d. siblings of pupils who are on the roll of the academy at the time of the application - e. children of a member of staff of the academy who has been employed at the academy for two or more years at the time of the application, or who has been appointed to a vacant post for which there is a demonstrable skill shortage - f. children who live nearest to the academy measured by the straight-line distance from the child's home address to the academy's main entrance.